garamond13/w-image-viewer/MANUAL.md

 Overlay's postion inside the application window.

 `Show:`
-Select what do you want to be shown by overlay.
+Select what do you want to be shown in the overlay.

+### Other

+`Internal format`
+Sets the internal texture format.
+There shouldn't be a significant difference in visual quality between two options. `RGBA16F` may be significantly faster.

+`Read only thumbnail in RAW image`
+Reading thumbnail should be significantly faster than processing RAW image itself.
+Option if enabled reads only thumbnail if it exists, if doesn't or if the option is disabled RAW image will be processed.